 Waste and packaging – Sugar

-Production of the bagasse co-product at the Nakambala sugar factory in Zambia Production of the bagasse co-product at the Nakambala sugar factory in Zambia
+Production of the bagasse co-product at the Nakambala sugar factory, Zambia Production of the bagasse co-product at the Nakambala sugar factory, Zambia

 Waste and circularity

-ABF Sugar’s ethos is that waste materials are products for which it has yet to find a use.
+ABF Sugar’s approach is that waste materials are products for which it has yet to find a use.
 This is demonstrated by its bio-refineries, which transform sugar beet and sugarcane waste into a range of commercially viable products thanks to innovative manufacturing processes.
-The business continues to work to maximise the quantity of sugar beet processed so as little as possible is left in the field.
+Its businesses continue to work to maximise the quantity of sugar beet processed, so as little as possible is left in the field.
+ABF Sugar continually invests in new technology and process optimisation to make its factories more efficient, improve its use of raw materials and move towards a more circular approach.

-Our sugar businesses in Africa use bagasse, the dry fibrous material that remains after crushing sugarcane, as its feedstock to generate up to 87% of the annual power requirements of its own factories.
+Its sugar businesses in Africa use bagasse, the dry fibrous material that remains after crushing sugarcane and extracting the sugar, with more than 91% of the energy used on-site coming from renewable sources.
 It also provides the opportunity to co-generate electricity in Eswatini which goes into the national grid.
-In June 2023, the Eston plant in South Africa also started to export power into the national grid.
+Its Eston plant in South Africa also exports power into the national grid.

 Among the commercially viable products its businesses produce, British Sugar is a major producer of animal feed and a supplier of raffinate and betaine for use in the petrochemical and pharmaceutical sectors.
 African sugar by-products include furfural, a natural chemical feedstock with numerous applications in the food and other industries.